massimocaprinali/cloud-foundry-public/byob.md

 ```
 {: pre}

-If you don't want to use the built-in community buildpack for Ruby applications, you can use an external buildpack by entering the following command.
+If you don't want to use the built-in community buildpack for Ruby apps, you can use an external buildpack by entering the following command.

 ```
 ibmcloud cf push app_name -p app_path -b https://github.com/cloudfoundry/ruby-buildpack.git
 ```
 {: pre}

-You can also use a custom buildpack for your application.
+You can also use a custom buildpack for your app.
 For example, you can use an open source PHP buildpack that is provided by the Cloud Foundry community.
-When you deploy your PHP application to {{site.data.keyword.cloud_notm}}, enter the following command to specify the Git repository URL of the buildpack.
+When you deploy your PHP app to {{site.data.keyword.cloud_notm}}, enter the following command to specify the Git repository URL of the buildpack.

 ```
 ibmcloud cf push app_name -p app_path -b https://github.com/cloudfoundry/php-buildpack.git